kleene-project/docs/run/introduction.md

 created execution instance acba96f0411c
 ```

-and then Kleene will start the container, run the command and then exit immediately.
+Here, Kleene started the container, and exits back to the terminal.
-In this particular case, as we can see in the previous attached example, the command
+In this case, the container stops immediatly after `echo` has printed
-exists immediately.
-However, if it was a long-running command it would show up when
+'Hello!' but if it was a long-running process it would continue to
-listing containers with `klee lsc`.
+run in the background.
+This is exemplified in the following.

 ## Running containers in the foreground

-When running containers in the foreground (the default), `klee run` starts the
+When running containers in the foreground, `klee run` starts the
-process in the container and relays the STDOUT and STDERR of the running process
+process and exits when the process does.
-to the terminal:

 ```
 $ klee run FreeBSD:testing